We may earn money or products from the companies mentioned in this post.

 Sending sales emails is more than just writing an engaging message and waiting for more clients to reach out to you.
 So how are your emails performing?
 From open rate and click-through rate, there are tons of email marketing metrics that you should monitor to check what is working and what’s not.

 Email marketing CRM KPIs are indicators that measure results, helping you evaluate the success of every email campaign.
-Thankfully, there are quality email marketing tools out there that can help you monitor these metrics without spending tons of time and money.
+Thankfully, there is an email marketing tool for every marketing task out there.
+These tools can help you monitor metrics without spending tons of time and money.

 Send New Emails Today to Reach Out to More Potential Clients